jesusgraterol/caribbeankidz/README.md

 The website
 https://caribbean-kidz.web.app/ is a donation that I have made to the Caribbean Kidz team to help them increase awareness in Margarita and the world, and to improve their online presence for fund-raising.

+A local instance can be served with:

+`python3 -m http.server --directory src`

 #
 ## Branding